Our next sale date will be Friday, March 12, 2021

 Motel Accommodations: The closest towns with motel accommodations are Red Cloud (Green Acres 402-746-2201), Blue Hill (Blue Hill Motel 402-756-3901) and Superior (Victorian Inn 402-879-3245).
 For a wider range of options in lodging and dining you are welcome to look into accommodations in Hastings, Grand Island and Kearney.

 Delivery: Though we don’t offer delivery, we would be happy to help buyers get together to combine loads.

 Vet Papers: We spent a tremendous amount of money our first year making certain every animal was ready to ship on sale day with health papers.
 Several of the bulls didn’t sell while several heifers and bulls stayed in Nebraska and didn’t need papers.
 Many bulls didn’t end up shipping for a week or so and we could have taken care of papers then.
-Last year we decided to wait until after the sale to prep the cattle for papers if they need them.
+We decided to wait until after the sale to prep the cattle for papers if they need them.
 If you want to wait on health papers, we will board the animals at our expense for up to one week after the sale, March 19th.

 AI Certificates: Any AI calves born from OCC sires would need to have AI certificates purchased from OCC.